gravitational/teleport/docs/2.0/admin-guide.md

 access to nodes that had been previously granted cluster membership.

 A cluster membership means that every node in a cluster has its own host certificate signed by the cluster's auth server.

+!!! tip "Note":
+	If interoperability with
-Note: if interoperability with OpenSSH is a concern, make sure the node name and DNS name match because OpenSSH clients validate the DNS name against the node name presented on the certificate when connecting to a Teleport node.
+	OpenSSH is required, make sure the node name and DNS name match because OpenSSH clients validate the DNS name against the node name presented on the certificate when connecting to a Teleport node.

 A new Teleport node needs an "invite token" to join a cluster.
-An invitation token also defines which role a new node can assume within a cluster: `auth`, `proxy` or `node`.
+An invite token also defines which role a new node can assume within a cluster: `auth`, `proxy` or `node`.

 There are two ways to create invitation tokens:

 * Static Tokens
-* Short-lived Tokens
+* Dynamic, Short-lived Tokens

 ### Static Tokens